Doublrab: Background

 Doublrab was sired by Sherab, an English foal bred and raced by the Aga Khan III.
 One of the most successful Thoroughbred breeders and owners in the history of English racing, the Aga Khan III was British flat racing Champion Owner thirteen times.
 A son of Tetratema, a top class runner and a Leading sire in Great Britain and Ireland, Sherab had little success racing in England and was sold to American interests who followed the example of the very prominent breeder C. V. Whitney who held Tetratema in high regard as a stallion and had imported many of his progeny to the United States.

 Doublrab was bred at the Rockford, Illinois farm of Thoroughbred racing enthusiasts, the Chappel Brothers.
 Philip Chappel and his younger brother Earl were the owners of a successful pet food company widely known for its Ken-L Ration brand.
-However, the year Doublrab was born the Chappel's dissatisfsaction with their breeding results to date saw them make the decision to sell off their entire bloodstock and start over with different bloodlines.
+However, the year Doublrab was born the Chappel's dissatisfaction with their breeding results to date saw them make the decision to sell off their entire bloodstock and start over with different bloodlines.
 At their dispersal, Doublrab was sold to Frank Campagna for only $100.